 Weekly Fishing Report by Capt.
 Rick Grassett

-Anglers fishing with me on my Action Craft flats skiff the Snook Fin-Addict, out of CB’s Saltwater Outfitters on Siesta Key, caught and released snook, redfish and trout in Sarasota Bay during the past week.
-We also caught and released false albacore (little tunny) in the coastal gulf and jumped several tarpon in upper Charlotte Harbor and Sarasota Bay on couple of trips.
+Anglers fishing with me on my Action Craft flats skiff the Snook Fin-Addict, out of CB’s Saltwater Outfitters on Siesta Key, caught and released redfish, trout, Spanish mackerel, and blue runners in Sarasota Bay and the coastal gulf on flies on a couple of trips during the past week.

 Capt.
 Rick Grassett